Oswald-H/BLASter/README.md

 - Optional: Run `make venv` to create a local virtual environment and install the required python3 modules.
 - Run `make` to compile all the Cython files in `core/`.

+## Install

+- After building, install the Eigen3 library.
+You can build the package with `python setup.py build`.
+- To install the Python package, run `pip install .` in the project directory.
+- Example Usage:
+    ```python
+    import blaster

+    blaster.reduce()
+    ```

 ## Debugging

 - Debug the C++/Cython code with the `libasan` and `libubsan` sanitizers by running `make cython-gdb`.